Skip to content

 What is a Controller?

-The Controller is the layer that receives HTTP requests and delegates them to the Service.
+A controller is a layer that accepts HTTP requests and delegates them to a service.

 go